Advice for High School Seniors: Keep your head up! 5 tips for the Class of 2021 during COVID-19

 So you graduated from high school during the pandemic ... now what?

 You made it through a senior year that was (ahem) unique.
 The pandemic made for a final year that looked much different than the one you may have imagined as a kid.
-Everything--from senior prom to your graduation ceremony, senioritis to a (nonexistent) senior trip, extracurricular activities to “good” grades … all meant something new in 2020, compared to your other high school years.
+Everything--from senior prom to your high school graduation ceremony, senioritis to a (nonexistent) senior trip, extracurricular activities to “good” grades … all meant something new in 2020 and 2021.

 But you made it through the school year.
 Congratulations!